SiTronXD/SitronRasterizer/README.md

 2. Textured quad rendered using a "CPU pixel shader"
 3. Monkey head loaded from an OBJ-file
 4. Monkey head rendered using a "CPU pixel shader"
-5. Gerstner waves using a "CPU vertex shader"
+5. Wave animation inspired by Gerstner waves using a "CPU vertex shader"
 6. A TempleOS animation.
 (It was implemented mostly because I thought the dithered shading looked interesting)

 # Running the Project